morganstanley/hobbes/doc/en/logging/HLOG.rst

 Using the ``HLOG`` macro provides compile-time safety for the format string, and gcc will throw an error if you refer to a positional parameter that doesn't exist.

 ``HSTORE`` allows for richer structured logging of data types that we declare.
-In the following example we're simply logging an ``int``, but Hobbes has support for all the Hobbes primitive types as well as aggregate types we declare ourselves with ``DEFINE_HSTORE_STRUCT``:
+In the following example we're simply logging an ``int``, but Hobbes has support for all the Hobbes primitive types, as well as ``std::string``, ``char *``, and arrays, vectors and tuples of its supported types.

 .. code-block:: c++